 The number of deaths and mortality rates for the state of Georgia were obtained from the Georgia Department of Public Health, Vital Records Program.
-The number of deaths and mortality rates for the United States were obtained from the North American Association of Central Cancer Registries (NAACCR) and from the Surveillance, Epidemiology, and End

-Results (SEER) program, National Cancer Institute.
-Mortality data were coded using ICD-9 (1980-1998) and ICD-10 codes (1999-2007).
+The number of deaths and mortality rates for the United States were obtained from the North American Association of Central Cancer Registries (NAACCR) and from the Surveillance, Epidemiology, and End Results (SEER) program, National Cancer Institute.
+Mortality data were coded using ICD-9 (1980-1998) and ICD-10 codes (1999-2008).
 The ICD-9 codes for breast cancer are 174.0-174.9, while the ICD-10 codes are C50.0:C50.9.

-The number of new cases and incidence rates for the state of Georgia were obtained from the Georgia Department of Human Resources, Division of Public Health, Georgia Comprehensive Cancer Registry.
+The number of new cases and incidence rates for the state of Georgia were obtained from the Georgia Department of Public Health, Georgia Comprehensive Cancer Registry.
 The number of new cases and incidence rates for the United States were obtained from NAACCR.
-Incidence data were coded using ICD-O-3 codes (2003-2007).
+Incidence data were coded using ICD-O-3 codes (2005-2009).
 The ICD-O-3 codes used for breast cancer are C50.0:C50.9.

-Cancer stage and survival data for the United States were obtained from SEER.
+Cancer stage and survival data for the United States were obtained from the National Cancer Institute, Surveillance, Epidemiology, and End Results (SEER) program.

-Population estimates for 1980-2007 and the 2000 U.S. standard population were obtained from the U.S. Bureau of the Census.
+Population estimates for 1980-2009 and the 2000 U.S. standard population were obtained from the U.S. Bureau of the Census.

-Data regarding prevalence of risk factors such as exercise habits, alcohol use, overweight/obesity, insurance status, and breast cancer screening behaviors for Georgia were obtained from the Georgia Department of Community Health, Behavioral Risk Factor Surveillance System, and were analyzed as weighted averages for the years 2003 through 2007.
+Data regarding prevalence of risk factors such as exercise habits, alcohol use, overweight/obesity, insurance status, and breast cancer screening behaviors for Georgia were obtained from the Georgia Department of Public Health, Behavioral Risk Factor Surveillance System, and were analyzed as weighted averages for the years 2005 through 2009.